Mood Disorders

 Overview

-Children, teens, and adults can have mood disorders.
-However, children and teens don’t always have the same symptoms as adults.
-It’s harder to diagnose mood disorders in children because they aren’t always able to express how they feel.
+Children, teens, and adults can all have mood disorders.
+But children and teens don’t always have the same symptoms as adults.
+It’s harder to diagnose mood disorders in children.
+That's because they can't always express how they feel, and symptoms may look different in children from how they look in adults.

-Therapy, antidepressants, and support and self-care can help treat mood disorders.
+Therapy, medicines, and support and self-care can help treat mood disorders.

 What are the different types of mood disorders?